draftbit/twitter-lite/README.md

 ## Contributing

 With the library nearing v1.0, contributions are welcome!
-Areas especially in need of help involve multimedia (see [#33](https://github.com/Preposterous/twitter-lite/issues/33) for example), adding tests, and [getting v1.0 out the door](https://github.com/Preposterous/twitter-lite/issues/21).
+Areas especially in need of help involve multimedia (see [#33](https://github.com/Preposterous/twitter-lite/issues/33) for example), adding tests (see [these](https://github.com/ttezel/twit/tree/master/tests) for reference), and [getting v1.0 out the door](https://github.com/Preposterous/twitter-lite/issues/21).

 ### Development